Flamenco Guitar Lesson and interview with Berto Boyd

 I just purchased your book, 12 Flamenco Etudes Vol. 1 – Picado yesterday.
 I plan to get into it this week (before this goes live).
 Tell us about it.

 Berto: I’ve been writing studies for myself for over 20 years to continually develop my technique.
-This book is focused on what I’ve been personally working on for the last few years.

-Every guitarist has their own technical demons to work out, so I figured why not publish some of them!
-For the most part this book shows my path to developing “conscious” slip finger approach as opposed to the the traditional strict alternation way of playing scales with i and m.
+For the most part this book shows my path to developing “conscious” slip finger approach.
+This is in opposition to the traditional strict alternation way of playing scales with i and m.

 Etude # 3 From Berto’s Book: